 2.2.8.11 Short Warwick-Edinburgh Mental Well-being Scale (SWEMWBS) (Stewart-Brown et al., 2009).
 The SWEMWBS is a 7-item unidimensional scale which has robust measurement properties for monitoring mental well-being in population surveys.
 Respondents answered the following questions with reference to the last two-weeks: (1) I’ve been feeling optimistic about the future; (2) I’ve been feeling useful; (3) I’ve been feeling relaxed; (4) I’ve been dealing with problems well; (5) I’ve been thinking clearly; (6) I’ve been feeling close to other people; and (7) I’ve been able to make up my own mind about things.
 All items are scored on 5-point Likert scale, ranging from 1, none of the time to 5, all of the time.
 Raw scores range from 7-35, with higher scores indicating overall better mental wellbeing.
 The total raw scores can then converted into a metric score using the following conversion table: https://warwick.ac.uk/fac/sci/med/research/platform/wemwbs/using/howto/swemwbs_raw_score_to_metric_score_conversion_table.pdf.
 Raw scores need to be converted into metric scores in order for comparisons to be made across different studies.

 2.2.8.12 Cognitive Reflection Task of Analytical Reasoning (CRT).
 Phase 2 respondents only.
 CRT is a measure of analytical reasoning (Frederick, 2005).
 Respondents’ level of ability was assessed using an adapted version which included two additional items as well as the three in the original scale CRT.
 Respondents were asked to solve the following five problems, each of which is designed to stimulate intuitively appealing but incorrect responses: (1) A bat and a ball cost £1.10 in total.
 The bat costs £1.00 more than the ball.
 How much does the ball cost?
 (2) If it takes 5 machines 5 minutes to make 5 widgets, how long would it take 100 machines to make 100 widgets?
 (3) In a lake, there is a patch of lily pads.
 Every day, the patch doubles in size.
 If it takes 48 days for the patch to cover the entire lake, how long would it take for the patch to cover half of the lake?
 (4) If you’re running a race and you pass the person in second place, what place are you in?
 (5) A farmer had 15 sheep and all but 8 died.
 How many are left?
-Each problem hints at an incorrect answer and analytic reasoning (or ‘slow thinking’; (Kahneman, 2012) reflects correct responses obtained by ignoring or discounting the hinted answer.
+Each problem hints at an incorrect answer and analytic reasoning (or ‘slow thinking’; (Kahneman, 2012)) reflects correct responses obtained by ignoring or discounting the hinted answer.
 The response format was multiple choice with three foil answers (including the hinted incorrect answer) as recommended by Sirota and Juanchich (2018).